Category Archives: Nature

 November 7,2010

-Daylight Savings time changed and we were up at seven in the morning on Stewart’s day off, so I ask hubby, “What are we gonna do today?”
+Daylight Saving time changed, and we were up at seven in the morning on Stewart’s day off, so I asked hubby, “What are we gonna do today?”
 “Well, first you are gonna cook me breakfast, something yummy, then let’s go to Davy Crockett National Forest and Ratcliff Lake.”
 So that is just what we did.
-I Googled and found there was a Davy Crockett Memorial Park in Crockett so I told Stewart I wanted to go there first and check it out their Veteran’s Wall since Veteran’s Day was this week.
+I Googled and found there was a Davy Crockett Memorial Park in Crockett, so I told Stewart I wanted to go there first and check out their Veterans’ Wall since Veteran’s Day was this week.

-Anna was not feeling to well so dad set her up on the tank so we could take a picture.
+Anna was not feeling too well, so Dad set her up on the tank so we could take a picture.
 After a look around the tank, Austin opened up a compartment and found some signs that said: “Please Do Not Crawl on Tank.”
-I laugh and say “Well I believe it is a bit late for that.”
+I laugh and say, “Well, I believe it is a bit late for that.”

-I tell the kids to come on and lets looks at the Veteran’s Wall.
+I tell the kids to come on and let’s look at the Veterans’ Wall.
 We looked for names we recognised but found none we knew.
 I did come across a strange inscription on one, though.
 It said :

 THE UNQUALIFIED